metacpan/metacpan-cpan-extracted/distros/R/RT-Extension-ConditionalCustomFields/README.md

 # METHODS

-ConditionalCustomFields adds a ConditionedBy property, along with the following methods, to [RT::CustomField](https://metacpan.org/pod/RT::CustomField) objets:
+ConditionalCustomFields adds a ConditionedBy property, that is a [CustomField](https://metacpan.org/pod/RT::CustomField) and a value, along with the following methods, to [RT::CustomField](https://metacpan.org/pod/RT::CustomField) objets:

-## SetConditionedBy VALUE
+## SetConditionedBy CF, VALUE

-Set ConditionedBy for this [CustomField](https://metacpan.org/pod/RT::CustomField) object to VALUE.
-If VALUE is numerical, it should be the id of an existing [CustomFieldValue](https://metacpan.org/pod/RT::CustomFieldValue) object.
-Otherwise, VALUE should be an existing [CustomFieldValue](https://metacpan.org/pod/RT::CustomFieldValue) object.
-Current user should have SeeCustomField and ModifyCustomField rights for this CustomField and SeeCustomField right for the CustomField which this CustomField is conditionned by.
+Set the ConditionedBy property for this [CustomField](https://metacpan.org/pod/RT::CustomField) object to [CustomFieldValue](https://metacpan.org/pod/RT::CustomField) `CF` with value set to `VALUE`. `CF` should be an existing [CustomField](https://metacpan.org/pod/RT::CustomField) object or the id of an existing [CustomField](https://metacpan.org/pod/RT::CustomField) object, or the name of an unambiguous existing [CustomField](https://metacpan.org/pod/RT::CustomField) object. `VALUE` should be a string.
+Current user should have `SeeCustomField` and `ModifyCustomField` rights for this [CustomField](https://metacpan.org/pod/RT::CustomField) and `SeeCustomField` right for the [CustomField](https://metacpan.org/pod/RT::CustomField) which this [CustomField](https://metacpan.org/pod/RT::CustomField) is conditionned by.
 Returns (1, 'Status message') on success and (0, 'Error Message') on failure.

-## ConditionedByObj

-Returns the current value as a [CustomFieldValue](https://metacpan.org/pod/RT::CustomFieldValue) object of the ConditionedBy property for this [CustomField](https://metacpan.org/pod/RT::CustomField) object.
-If this [CustomField](https://metacpan.org/pod/RT::CustomField) object is not conditioned by another one, that is: if its ConditionedBy property is not defined, returns an empty [CustomFieldValue](https://metacpan.org/pod/RT::CustomFieldValue) object (without id).
-Current user should have SeeCustomField right for both this CustomField and the CustomField which this CustomField is conditionned by.

-## ConditionedByAsString

-Returns the current value as a `string` of the ConditionedBy property for this [CustomField](https://metacpan.org/pod/RT::CustomField) object.
-If this [CustomField](https://metacpan.org/pod/RT::CustomField) object is not conditioned by another one, that is: if its ConditionedBy property is not defined, returns undef.
-Current user should have SeeCustomField right for both this CustomField and the CustomField which this CustomField is conditionned by.

-## ConditionedByCustomField

-Returns the  [CustomField](https://metacpan.org/pod/RT::CustomField) object that this CustomField is recursively conditionned by.
-"Recursively" means that this method will search for a ConditionedBy property for this [CustomField](https://metacpan.org/pod/RT::CustomField) object, then for the Customfield this one is BasedOn, and so on until it find an acestor category with a ConditionedBy property or, the Customfield which is being looked up, is not based on any ancestor category.
-If neither this [CustomField](https://metacpan.org/pod/RT::CustomField) object nor one of its ancestor is conditioned by another one, that is: if their ConditionedBy property is (recursively) not defined, returns undef.
-Current user should have SeeCustomField right for both this CustomField and the CustomField which this CustomField is conditionned by.

-## ConditionedByCustomFieldValue
+## ConditionedBy

-Returns the current value as a [CustomFieldValue](https://metacpan.org/pod/RT::CustomFieldValue) object that this CustomField is recursively conditionned by.
-"Recursively" means that this method will search for a ConditionedBy property for this [CustomField](https://metacpan.org/pod/RT::CustomField) object, then for the Customfield this one is BasedOn, and so on until it find an acestor category with a ConditionedBy property or, the Customfield which is being looked up, is not based on any ancestor category.
-If neither this [CustomField](https://metacpan.org/pod/RT::CustomField) object nor one of its ancestor is conditioned by another one, that is: if their ConditionedBy property is (recursively) not defined, returns an empty [CustomField](https://metacpan.org/pod/RT::CustomField) object (without id).
-Current user should have SeeCustomField right for both this CustomField and the CustomField which this CustomField is conditionned by.
+Returns the current `ConditionedBy` property for this [CustomField](https://metacpan.org/pod/RT::CustomField) object as a hash with keys `CF` containing the id of the [CustomField](https://metacpan.org/pod/RT::CustomField) which this  [CustomField](https://metacpan.org/pod/RT::CustomField) is recursively conditionned by, and `val` containing the value as string.
+If neither this [CustomField](https://metacpan.org/pod/RT::CustomField) object nor one of its ancestor is conditioned by another one, that is: if their `ConditionedBy` property is not (recursively) defined, returns `undef`.
+Current user should have `SeeCustomField` right for both this [CustomField](https://metacpan.org/pod/RT::CustomField) and the [CustomField](https://metacpan.org/pod/RT::CustomField) which this [CustomField](https://metacpan.org/pod/RT::CustomField) is conditionned recursively by. _"Recursively"_ means that this method will search for a `ConditionedBy` property for this [CustomField](https://metacpan.org/pod/RT::CustomField) object, then for the [CustomField](https://metacpan.org/pod/RT::CustomField) this one is `BasedOn`, and so on until it find an acestor `Category` with a `ConditionedBy` property or, the [CustomField](https://metacpan.org/pod/RT::CustomField) which is being looked up, is not based on any ancestor `Category`.

 # INITIALDATA